•

 Pour les membres des universités Françaises : pas de paiement par bon de commande

-• Paper Submission and session- Open
+• Paper Submission and session- Closed

 • As extend abstract in pdf format of 4 pages must be sumitted to publication by email emergingoptimization@gmail.com with a subject entitled "Paper submission" and a copy must be adressed to the chairman.